 Section IV.
-U.S. Government Policy
+U.S. Government Policy and Engagement

 There is no permanent U.S. diplomatic presence in the country.
-U.S. embassy staff in Gabon engaged with government officials to encourage continued respect for religious freedom.
-U.S. embassy officials met with religious leaders, including the Roman Catholic bishop, evangelical religious leaders, and an imam, to discuss the involvement of religious groups in social issues affecting their communities.
+U.S. embassy staff in Gabon, in periodic visits to the country, engaged with government officials in the Ministry of Justice and Human Rights to encourage continued respect for religious freedom.

+Embassy officials met with religious leaders, including the Roman Catholic bishop, evangelical Protestant religious leaders, and an imam, to discuss the involvement of religious groups in social issues affecting their communities.